US Economic Growth Slows Significantly In First Quarter - UrduPoint

 The world's biggest economy grew 1.6 percent in the first quarter, the Commerce Department said, missing analysts' expectations of a larger 2.4 percent rise.

-This was also a clear slowdown from the 3.4 percent increase seen in the final three months of last year.
+This was also a clear slowdown from the 3.4 percent increase in the final three months of last year, and the weakest rate since mid-2022.

+President Joe Biden maintained that the "report shows the American economy remains strong, with continued steady and stable growth."

+He also stressed that unemployment has remained below four percent for more than two years.

+"But we have more work to do.
+Costs are too high for working families, and I am fighting to lower them," Biden said in a statement.

-While the latest figure still shows expansion, economic pressures could weigh on President Joe Biden as he seeks reelection in November.
+The latest figure still shows expansion, but economic pressures could weigh on Biden as he seeks reelection in November.

 Biden has been working to improve perceptions surrounding his handling of the economy even as soaring inflation has eased since the Covid-19 pandemic and the jobs market remained solid.